nofatclips/codecademy-ember/01-What-is-Ember/04-Template-Thy-Name-is-Application/exercise.md

 Instructions
 ============

-Let's give the second template a name of `my-template`, so that the first one becomes the application template and is shown again.
+Let's give the second template a name of our choice: anything will do.
+Can you guess what is gonna happen?
+The first one will become the application template and will be shown again in the web page.
 Hint
 ----